rust-lang/book/second-edition/src/ch13-01-closures.md

-Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: taking ownership, borrowing immutably, and borrowing mutably.
+Closures can capture values from their environment in three ways, which directly map to the three ways a function can take a parameter: taking ownership, borrowing mutably, and borrowing immutably.
 These are encoded in the three `Fn` traits as follows:

 * `FnOnce` consumes the variables it captures from its enclosing scope, known